 Over 80 people with backgrounds from tech, television, film, publishing, games, and more!

 Episode launched in 2014.
-Since then, we have been steadily growing on all fronts, including being one of the top 35 grossing apps of 2016 on the Apple App Store.
+Since then, we have been steadily growing on all fronts, including being one of the top 35 grossing apps on the Apple App Store.

-These four Episode Originals give a sense of the evolution of storytelling on Episode since our launch in 2014:
+These six Episode Originals give a sense of the evolution of storytelling on Episode since our launch in 2014:

 Campus Crush (2014).
 This highlights our very first story, with our initial art style and visual direction at our launch.

 Demi Lovato: Path to Fame (2015).
 We partnered with Demi Lovato, a Pixar alum, and some great writers to develop this story.
 We created a new art style, and pushed our bar on visual storytelling.
 In particular, the concert scene in Episode 3 will give you a sense of what we started to experiment with mid-2015.
 We then released this new art style to all of our creators, who have put out some truly amazing stories in it!

 Mean Girls: Sorority Rush (2016).
 This was our second story in Girl World, following Mean Girls: Senior Year, which we created with Kirsten “Kiwi” Smith (co-writer of hit movies Legally Blond and Ten Things I Hate About You).
 The story takes you to college with the Regina, Gretchen, Karen, Janis, Damian and more.
 Visually, we started doing more with animation, layering, and establishing shot angles in early 2016.

 Pretty Little Liars (Late 2016).
 We partnered with Warner Brothers to bring Pretty Little Liars to mobile at the end of 2016.
 We created a brand new art style and explored new tricks with lighting, background effects, sound design, and scene layout to create suspense and mystery.